anttih/psc-pane/README.md

 `psc-pane` watches your source files for changes and compiles them using psc-ide-server.
-Whenever the file you changed has no erros or warnings it will run a full rebuild of your project (`pulp build` by default).
+Whenever the file you changed has no erros or warnings it will run a full rebuild of your project.
 Only one error is displayed at a time and the output is made to fit the window (only height currently).

 ### Installation

-Requires version 0.8.5 or higher of the purescript compiler.

 ```
-npm install pulp psc-pane -g
+npm install psc-pane -g
 ```

 ### Usage